blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 **Example 1**

-The `Favorite Quote` property type could define its value as being an instance of the `Text` Data Type.
+The `Favorite Quote` Property Type could define its value as being an instance of the `Text` Data Type.

 - Sample data when used in (simplified view of) an Entity